NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/subscriptions/_index.md

 ### Managing Subscriptions

-Subscriptions are managed through the REST API or through the anchore-cli.
+Subscriptions are managed through the REST API or through the nextlinux-cli.
 The current subscription types are:

 - tag_update : Tag update
 - policy_eval : Policy status update